Wise Bites Memos

 Book Segment

-If you are looking to encorporate more writing in your personal or professional life, or aiming for ways to get more out of life through passion and creativity, you should grab a copy of The Right to Write by Julia Cameron.
+If you are looking to incorporate more writing in your personal or professional life, or aiming for ways to get more out of life through passion and creativity, you should grab a copy of The Right to Write by Julia Cameron.

 Quotes

-Associate yourself with people of good quality, for it is better to be alone than in bad company.
+Associate yourself with people of good quality, for it is better to be alone than in bad company. -Booker T. Washington

 Do something every day that you don't want to do.
-This is the golden rule for acquiring the habit of doing your duty without pain.
+This is the golden rule for acquiring the habit of doing your duty without pain. -Mark Twain

 Wise Bites: April 9, 2021